Borrowing: Students, Faculty, Staff

 • There are no daily overdue fines, as long as the book is not recalled.

 • If a book is not returned or renewed within 30 days of its due date, it will be considered "lost" and a replacement charge of $125 is charged.
+If the "lost" item is returned, the fee will be automatically waived.

-Note: Short-Term Loan
+Short-Term Loan Items

 Books from other Omni Libraries

 • You will be notified by email when your books have arrived and you can pick them up at the Library Service Desk.
 You will have 7 days to pick up your requested book.
+(This hold shelf period will be shorter for some items, like short-term loans.)

 • You can borrow regular books for 120 days.

-• You can renew your books online, as many times as you need.
+• You can renew your books online.

-Current Periodicals
+Current Periodicals (Bata Library)

 A "current periodical" is an unbound issue of a recently received journal or magazine.
 Newspapers are excluded; they cannot be borrowed.